GSA/smartpay-website/README.md

 ## ☁️ Deploying to Cloud.gov Pages
 [Cloud.gov Pages](https://pages.cloud.gov/) manages the deployment of this site by watching for changes to the github repository.
 Changes to the `main` branch will be deployed to production.
 Changes to staging will be deployed to the demo site.
-For other branches Cloud.gov pages will create a preview specific to that branch.
+For other branches Cloud.gov Pages will create a preview specific to that branch.
 See [Pages Documentation](https://cloud.gov/pages/documentation/) for specific information.
 ## 👀 Want to learn more?

 [Astro documentation](https://docs.astro.build).
 Astro also maintains a helpful [Discord server](https://astro.build/chat).